Business Coach vs Lawyer

 The same question.
 Two different jobs.

-Dimension Lawyer Private Advisor
+Dimension Lawyer Business Coach

 Primary job Protect you from adverse legal outcomes Catch the structural mistake before it produces an outcome